alexturek/alexturek.github.io/drafts/me-or-you-problem.md

   * You aren't responsible for other peoples' emotions
   * Who said what?
 Keep notes, write things down.
 Easier to distance yourself and understand (SBI: SB)

+LOTUS COMMENT:
+so i think something that might resonate easier / flow more naturally is a 'what is conflict' > example sequence and example past scenarios > 'what to do in conflict' > understand situation > different options of how to think about it, then distill down into specifically the 'is this me or them' > break down how to do it "answering the question" > what to do about it

 # Is this a me problem, or a them problem?

 Software engineering is a job where the best-performing teams collaborate heavily.